zendframework/zf2-documentation/docs/languages/en/ref/installation.rst

 Failing to find a Zend Framework 2 installation, the following error occurs::

->Fatal error: Uncaught exception 'RuntimeException' with message
->'Unable to load ZF2.
-Run `php composer.phar install` or define
->a ZF2_PATH environment variable.'
+ Fatal error: Uncaught exception 'RuntimeException' with message 'Unable to load ZF2.
+Run `php composer.phar install` or define a ZF2_PATH environment variable.'

 To fix that, you can add the Zend Framework's library path to the *PHP* `include_path`_.
 Also, you should set an environment path named 'ZF2_PATH' in httpd.conf (or equivalent). i.e.  ``SetEnv ZF2_PATH /var/ZF2`` running Linux.

-`Rob Allen`_ has kindly provided the community with an introduction to :user-guide:`Getting Started with Zend Framework 2 <overview>`.
+`Rob Allen`_ has kindly provided the community with an introductory tutorial, `Getting Started with Zend Framework 2`_.
 Other Zend Framework community members are actively working on `expanding the tutorial`_.